tshepang/blog/content/I Origins.md

 Very smooth direction and editing, with high quality dialog, and some nice performances.
 My favorite of these is the little Indian girl.
-The conclusion is quite intriguing, even though it\'s ridiculous.
+The conclusion is quite intriguing, even though it's ridiculous.